-- Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - - o Fear for the person's safety or the safety of others, or - Suffer substantial emotional distress. - For the purpose of this definition -

-- Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly or indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property - Substantial emotional distress means significant suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling - Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim - One incident of stalking is recorded for each year in which a course of conduct involving the same perpetrator and victim, and is recorded at the first location of the incident series.
+- Engaging in a course of conduct directed at a specific person that would cause a reasonable person to - o Fear for the person's safety or the safety of others, or - o Suffer substantial emotional distress. - For the purpose of this definition - o Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. o Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - o Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.